Carlisle Public Schools

 Carlisle Public Schools is a school district in Carlisle, Massachusetts, United States.
-The superintendent and middle school principal is Jim O'Shea.
-As of 2018, the district employed 79 faculty members and served 790 students in grades pre-K-8.
+The superintendent and middle school principal is Brad Croizer As of 2018, the district employed 79 faculty members and served 790 students in grades pre-K-8.

 The district manages an elementary school and middle school collectively known as Carlisle Public School.
 The principal of the elementary school is Dennet Sidell.
-The middle school principal, Matt Mehler retired in 2025, And Jim O’Shea is temporarily taking his spot as the school finds a new principal.
-The school was established in 1848 as a one-room school house.
+The middle school principal, Matt Mehler retired in 2025, and Brad Crozier is temporarily taking his spot as the school finds a new principal.
+Croizer became the principal of the school in 2026.
+Before Croizer was Jim O'Shea, who recently retired. he school was established in 1848 as a one-room school house.